brokeDude2901/android_kernel_samsung_universal8895_docker/README.md

 - hello-world, ubuntu, portainer, postgresql, npm, immich-app...

 ## What currently not working or not tested
-- Docker on native Termux doesn't work, use LinuxDeploy or chroot Termux instead
 - `docker stats` give zero stats
 - No cpuset, no blkio features